kukaiN/Sudoku_solver/README.md

 # Sudoku_solver
-This repo has a sudoku board generator and two different kinds of solver, implimented in Python</br>
+This repo has a sudoku board generator and two different kinds of backtracking solver, implimented in Python</br>

 ---
 ### Updates & future plans: